Ondoggz/Throw-A-Fit/README.md

 This is the main repository for our group's app Throw A Fit.
 ## TEAM MEMBERS
+-Nicole Salagantin
 -Emma Lene Ejera

-TEAM MEMBERS:
-Louis Ondrej L. Llamas
+-Louis Ondrej L. Llamas

 ## MILESTONE 1: (11-03)
--we finished making the API we need for categorizing our clothes and this is the repository link for the API: https://github.com/Bysssas/ThrowAFitAPI.git
+-we finished making the API we need for categorizing our clothes. **Repository link for the API: https://github.com/Bysssas/ThrowAFitAPI.git**
 -we separated the repository.
 -we used Render for the API's server.
 -we also finished basic setup of our database in MongoDB.